 Officer of the Order of Australia (AO) COLE, Barry Leighton 1987 A In recognition of service to medicine, particularly in the field of optometry Professor, UoM VIC

 GLASSON, William John (d) 2008 A For service to medicine through contributions to people in rural and remote areas, to the eye health of Indigenous people, and to professional medical organisations Optometrist and ophthalmologist QLD

 Member of the Order of Australia (AM) WRIGHT, Charles Frederick 1977 Q For service to optometry, especially as the official historian of the Australian Optometrical Association, and for his civic involvement in Adelaide Historian, OA SA

-PANK, David Leon 1980 Q For service to industry Ophthalmic lens manufacturer SA
+PANK, David Leon 1980 Q For service to industry Optometrist and ophthalmic lens manufacturer SA

 TREVAKS, Gadd (d) 1994 Q For services to health care administration and to medicine Optometrist and medical practitioner VIC